yonahforst/invitation/README.md

 A Rails gem to issue scoped invitations.

-Allow users to invite others to join an organization they are a part of.
-Plenty of gems can issue a 'system-wide' invitation, but few offer 'scoped' invitations, giving an invited user access to a particular organization/resource.
+Allow users to invite others to join an invitable organization or resource.
+Plenty of gems can issue a 'system-wide' invitation, but few offer 'scoped' invitations, giving an invited user access to a particular invitable organization or resource.

 Invitations are issued via email.
 You can invite users new to the system, or invite existing users by giving them access to a new resource.